 Maidenhead Converter (Author: Donald Hays, Cost: Free) Handy app that displays your grid locator, uses maps and does lat/lon to grid locator conversions.

-There are a few repeater directory apps out there:
+There are a few repeater directory apps out there and my favorite is:

 If you are an EchoLink user, then you’ll want this app:

 EchoLink (Author: Synergenics, Cost: Free) The EchoLink app for the iPhone.

 There are quite a few APRS apps out there.
 I tend to use this one because my needs are pretty simple….just track me, baby!

 Ham Tracker (Author: Kram, Cost: $2.99) APRS app, works well, uses external maps such as Google and aprs.fi.
 “Share” feature allows you to send an SMS or email with your location information.

 Satellite tracking is another useful app for a smartphone:

 Space Station Lite (Author: Craig Vosburgh, Cost: Free) A free satellite tracking app for just the International Space Station.
 It has annoying ads but its free.

 ProSat Satellite Tracker (Author: Craig Vosburgh, Cost: $9.99) This app is by the same author as ISS Lite, but is the full-featured “pro” version.
 Although it is a pricey compared to other apps, I recommend it.